tobigun/EavesDrum/README.md

        - Although my old Intel Core i7-7500U (2.7 GHz) Ultrabook CPU from 2016 works fine as drum computer most of the time, it seems to stutter sometimes if I select the lowest buffer size.
 Something I have not noticed with my newer Intel Core i7-1260P (2.1 GHz, 12 Cores) from 2022.
        - If you have a modern i7 (and probably i5) CPU you should be fine.
 Same with an Apple M1 CPU.
      - If you still notice audio problems increase the sample size step by step until you get a stable output.
-   - Note that the latencies that your ASIO driver displays for each buffer size (e.g. 64 samples -> 1.5 ms) is only the theoretic minimum with this setting.
+   - Note that the latencies that your ASIO driver displays for each buffer size (e.g. 64 samples -> 1.5 ms) is only the theoretical minimum with this setting.
 In reality the value is much higher (e.g. for my device 5 ms instead of the 1.5 ms).
 You can measure the system latency if you want to be sure (see below)
-   - Sometimes you can further reduce the latency by increeasing the sample rate (so 192kHz, 96kHz or at least 48kHz instead of 44.1kHz), but this might not always give you the expected result.
+   - Sometimes you can further reduce the latency by increasing the sample rate (so 192kHz, 96kHz or at least 48kHz instead of 44.1kHz), but this might not always give you the expected result.
    - Last but not least the OS might also be a factor.
 If you have the choice try Mac OS X or iOS - it might perform better due to its superior audio architecture.

 **TL;DR**